nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given index of the group is invalid.
     * 1a1.
 ArchDuke shows an error message.

        Use case resumes from step 1.

-**Use case: UC06 - Add task in a group**
+**Use case: UC06 - Assign a student to a group**

 **MSS:**

-1. User requests to add a specific task to a specific group
+1. User requests to add a student to a specific group.
-2. ArchDuke adds the specific task in the group
+2. ArchDuke adds the student to the group.
-3. ArchDuke GUI displays the specific task in the task list in that group Use case ends.
+3. ArchDuke updates the student list in the group and displays the student in the group.

+   Use case ends.

 **Extensions**

 * 1a.
-The given index is invalid
+The group index is invalid.
     * 1a1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

+* 1b.
+The student index is invalid.
-ArchDuke shows an error message
+    * 1b1.
+ArchDuke shows an error message.

-  Use case resumes at step 1
+       Use case resumes from step 1.

-**Use case: UC07 - Delete task in a group**
+**Use case: UC07 - Add a task in a group**

 **MSS:**

-1. User requests to delete a specific task from a specific group
+1. User requests to add a specific task to a specific group.
-2. ArchDuke deletes the specific task in the group
+2. ArchDuke adds the specific task in the group.
-3. ArchDuke GUI no longer displays the specific task in the task list in that group Use case ends.
+3. ArchDuke updates the group task list and displays the task in the group.

+   Use case ends.

 **Extensions**

 * 1a.
-The given index is invalid
+The group index is invalid.
     * 1a1.
+ArchDuke shows an error message.

+       Use case resumes from step 1.

+**Use case: UC08 - Delete a task in a group**

+**MSS:**

+1. User requests to delete a specific task from a specific group.
+2. ArchDuke deletes the specific task in the group.
+3. ArchDuke updates the group task list and removes the task from the group.

+   Use case ends.

+**Extensions**

+* 1a.
+The group task index is invalid.

-ArchDuke shows an error message
+    * 1a1.
+ArchDuke shows an error message.

-  Use case resumes at step 1
+      Use case resumes at step 1.

+* 1b.
+The group index is invalid.

+    * 1b1.
+ArchDuke shows an error message.

+       Use case resumes from step 1.

+**Use case: UC09 - View tasks in a group**

+**MSS:**

+1. User requests to view tasks that belong to a specific group.
+2. ArchDuke displays all tasks in that group.
+   Use case ends.

+**Extensions**

+* 1a.
+The group index is invalid.

+    * 1a1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

 *{More to be added}*

 ### Non-Functional Requirements